 Shoosmiths interest policy

 This policy sets out how Shoosmiths LLP and Shoosmiths (Northern Ireland) LLP (Shoosmiths) applies interest in relation to funds held in our client bank account, in accordance with regulatory requirements.
-Swiitch is a trading name of Shoosmiths LLP.
-Shoosmiths is committed to compliance with its obligations under the SRA Standards and Regulations, the Law Society of Scotland Practice Rules 2011 and the Law Society of Northern Ireland Solicitors Accounts Regulations 2014.
+Shoosmiths is committed to compliance with its obligations under the SRA Standards and Regulations, the Law Society of Scotland Practice Rules and the Law Society of Northern Ireland Solicitors Accounts Regulations.

 Our interest policy seeks to provide a fair outcome for clients whilst recognising that money must be immediately available, unless clear instructions are received to the contrary.

-As required under the regulations, Shoosmiths has to ensure that client money is kept safe and available for the purpose for which it is provided and separate from funds belonging to the firm.
+As required under the regulations, Shoosmiths must ensure that client money is kept safe, available for the purpose for which it is provided and separate from funds belonging to the firm.

 Client money must be held in a client account as defined by the Banking Act.
 In doing this, funds are protected from being used to cover any liability to the bank by the firm.